ShashCode2348/ShashCode2348/README.md

 # Hello everyone!
 # 👋 Welcome to my personal Github profile
 - 🎇 On December 26th 2021, I started my Github journey.
 I had been coding for a while before that, but it was the first time I had ever posted my code on the internet for the general public to see.
-- 🔭 I have coded in Python, and know GUI like Turtle and Tkinter
+- 🔭 I have coded many projects in Python, and know GUI like Turtle and Tkinter
 - 🔭 I know how to code in Python and C++
 - 😄 I'm a Python programmer, and am working as a coder in NetFruitTechnologies
 <!---